open5e/open5e/source/monsters/tome-of-beasts/L/lich-hound.rst

 **Gut Rip.** As a bonus action, the lich hound tears into any adjacent prone creature, inflicting 19 (3d12) slashing damage.
-The target must succeed on a DC 14 Constitution saving throw or be incapacitated for 1d4 rounds.
+The target must succeed on a DC 14 Constitution saving throw or be :ref:`srd:incapacitated` for 1d4 rounds.
 An incapacitated creature repeats the saving throw at the end of each of its turns; a successful save ends the condition early.